 Just ask.
 Seriously, if you’re looking for better paying freelance writing work just ask for it.
 Reach out to your network via email and share the specifics of your situation and the kind of clients you’re hoping to gain.

 I make my living connecting freelancers to the best gigs, and I can count on one hand the number of times a freelancer has emailed to ask me if I know anyone who fits the bill.

-Another great tactic is to ask for work in Facebook groups.
-Inside the Careful Cents Freelancer’s Club we constantly strive to make the best connections so freelancers can find work, and clients can get work off their plates.
+Another great tactic is to ask for work in Facebook groups!
+This is one of the best ways to make connections, find work, and help clients get stress off their plates.